DuartBreedt/EduanBreedtBlog/content/blog/sublime.md

 There are times where we are thrust into the depth of the ocean, when we encounter the unknown, the unpredictable.
 We solve the uncertainty with certainty, fear and anger.
 We become extreme versions of ourselves.
 We entrench ourselves in what we are familiar with.
-If we are politically concervative, we become more conservative.
+If we are politically conservative, we become more conservative.
 If we are liberal, we become more liberal.

 The trouble is that Being (what there is) is essentially in motion.
 Being isn’t being at all, but is becoming.